sameersbn/docker-redmine/README.md

 **Only available in versions >`3.2.0-2`, >`3.1.3-1`, >`3.0.7-1` and >`2.6.9-1`**

-Backups created using instruction from [Creating backups](#creating-backups) can be restored using the `app:backup:restore` argument.
+Backups created using instructions from the [Creating backups](#creating-backups) section can be restored using the `app:backup:restore` argument.

-Before performing a restore make sure the container is stopped and removed.
+Before performing a restore stopped and removed the running instances.

 ```bash
 docker stop redmine && docker rm redmine
 ```

-Relaunch the container with the `app:backup:restore` argument.Ensure you run the container in interactive mode `-it`.
+Relaunch the container with the `app:backup:restore` argument.
+Ensure you launch the container in the interactive mode `-it`.

 ```bash
 docker run --name redmine -it --rm [OPTIONS] \
     sameersbn/redmine:3.2.0-2 app:backup:restore
 ```

-The list of all available backups will be displayed in reverse chronological order.
-Select the backup you want to restore and continue.
+A list of existing backups will be displayed in the reverse chronological order.
+Select a backup you want to restore and continue.

-To avoid user interaction in the restore operation you can specify a backup file name using the `BACKUP` argument.
+To avoid user interaction in the restore operation you can directly specify the backup filename using the `BACKUP` argument to `app:backup:restore`.

 ```bash
 docker run --name redmine -it --rm [OPTIONS] \